RoboCon Online

 🔗

 IBM MQ is the backbone of asynchronous communication in today’s complex microservice landscapes, trusted by governments and enterprises for mission-critical reliability.
 Yet Robot Framework ecosystem lacked native IBM MQ support, forcing testers into fragile workarounds far from production reality.
-That’s why we built MQLibrary: a PyMQI-powered wrapper enabling seamless, production-like MQ interaction in automated tests.
-In this talk, we’ll share our journey, challenges, and how MQLibrary takes test automation to the next level.
+That’s why we built robotframework-ibmmq: a IBMMQ-powered wrapper enabling seamless, production-like MQ interaction in automated tests.
+In this talk, we’ll share our journey, challenges, and how robotframework-ibmmq takes test automation to the next level.

 Hi, our names are Niels Janssen and Elout van Leeuwen.
 We’re test automation engineers and for the past year we worked for the Employee Insurance Agency (UWV) in The Nederlands.
 UWV is known for it’s microservice landscape.
 These microservices mostly interact with the help of IBM MQ (message queues).
 A message queue is essentially a mailbox.
 A simple example could be that one application puts something in the mailbox, while another application can get things out of that mailbox.